 What exciting campaigns have been run by the Union?

 We have run so many campaigns in our many decades of working with students at Solent.
 Probably one of our most regular campaigns is our annual mental health campaign, where we help students reduce stress and enjoy their studies.
 Another memorable campaign would have to be when we started to tackle ‘lad’ culture on campus.
 We aimed to reduce sexism on campus and the campaign culminated in the SO-Women Conference to celebrate, empower and inspire women.

 What’s been the Union's biggest achievement so far?

 Now, this is a very, very difficult question!
 Most recent achievements for the Union include successfully running a campaign to ensure there will be no charge for guest tickets at the 2018 graduation ceremony.
 We have also just introduced free printing for every student in the Union, to help tackle course expenses.

 How can students get involved in the Union?

 As a charity led by students for students, there are countless ways for students to get involved with Solent Students’ Union.
-These include: joining a society, becoming a sabbatical officer, voting in our annual elections, enjoying time in The Den, or taking part in one of many volunteering opportunities throughout the year.
-If you want any further information on how to get involved, pop into our Welcome Centre on the first floor of the Students’ Union.
+These include: joining a society, becoming a sabbatical officer, voting in our annual elections, enjoying time in the Den, our on-campus cafe, or taking part in one of many volunteering opportunities throughout the year.
+If you want any further information on how to get involved, pop into our welcome centre on the first floor of the Students’ Union.

 How can the Union help students?